XBOAT ref :5679.

 Deck: teak.

-Equipment: new rigging, jib stay, desalinator, fuel cell.
+Equipment: new rigging, staysail forestay, watermaker, fuel cell.

-The sailboat was stored ashore during winters until 2015.
+The sailboat was stored on land during winter until 2015.

-The first owner participated in several Fastnet races and equipped the boat for offshore sailing before leaving France in 2015.
+The first owner participated in several Fastnet races and equipped the boat for long-distance sailing before leaving France in 2015.

-The current owner has taken part in regattas in French Polynesia, notably the Tahiti Pearl Regatta, and has used the sailboat for family and friends cruises in the Leeward Islands and the Tuamotus.
+The current owner has participated in regattas in French Polynesia, notably the Tahiti Pearl Regatta, and has used the sailboat for family and friends' cruises in the Leeward Islands and Tuamotu.

 Location and Status